NASA-PDS/pds-mcp-server/README.md

 This will prevent the MCP server from uncontrollably making API calls of its own volition, allowing the user to control how they want to search through the NASA Planetary Data System.

+#### MCP client software tested

+#### Claude Desktop integration

+Connect our MCP server to Claude Desktop, as described in https://modelcontextprotocol.io/quickstart/user#installing-the-filesystem-server, using the following configuration:

+Create a project.

+Add the instructions above in the instructions section.

+Go to the newly created project and you can test with the example conversation above.

+#### Custom MCP client

+gradio, hugging face

 ## Development

 ### MCP Inspector (Debugging)

 ```bash
 npx @modelcontextprotocol/inspector python src/main.py